misathemeb/misathemeb/README.md

-- 🔭 I’m currently working on a countries search app w/ REST-API, & recently finished a song-playlist generator utilizing the implicit-grant Spotify API.
+- 🔭 I work in Product Operations at a health tech company providing technical enablement and implementation strategy, as well as developing rollout plans for new features.
 - 🌱 I am always trying to refine my skills in React and Python3.
-I would love to learn SwiftUI as well!
+I am currently completing a data analysis course through General Assembly.
 - 🤔 I’m a research scientist who learned how to code.
-I use Python in my Product Operations role at a health tech company.
 - 💬 Ask me about science, music or travel!
-- 📫 How to reach me: [Twitter](https://twitter.com/misathemeb) [Instagram](https://www.instagram.com/misathemeb/) [Linkedin](https://www.linkedin.com/in/melissa-bridi-ba8103122/)
+- 📫 How to reach me: [Instagram](https://www.instagram.com/misathemeb/) [Linkedin](https://www.linkedin.com/in/melissa-bridi-ba8103122/)
 - 😄 Pronouns: she/her
 - ⚡ Fun facts: I have visited 25 countries around the world and have used a gamma-ray IRL to kill tumor cells working in oncology research!